IGNF/road2/CONTRIBUTING.md

 There are different levels of logs.
 You can use each of them.
 The easiest way is to take a look at what is currently being done in the code.

-For instance, `fatal` is reserved for a shutdown of the server,`error` for an unexpected error, `warn` for a non-problematic event, `info` is the most used level, and `debug` is usefull for adding a lot of informations like object content.
+For instance, `fatal` is reserved for a shutdown of the server,`error` for an unexpected error, `warn` for a non-problematic event, `info` is the most used level, and `debug` is useful for adding a lot of informations like object content.

 ###### Engines